cakephp/authentication/docs/en/index.rst

     php composer.phar require "cakephp/authentication:^2.0"

+Version 2 of the Authentication Plugin is compatible with CakePHP 4.

 Load the plugin by adding the following statement in your project's ``src/Application.php``::

     public function bootstrap(): void